Lameguy64/PSn00bSDK/README.md

    following packages:
   * git
   * make
-  * mingw-w64-i686-gcc (for 32-bit) or mingw-w64-x86_64-gcc (64-bit)
+  * mingw-w64-i686-gcc (32-bit) or mingw-w64-x86_64-gcc (64-bit)
+    You will need to close and reopen MSys2 for the PATH environment to update for MinGW.
   * mingw-w64-i686-tinyxml2 (32-bit) or mingw-w64-x86_64-tinyxml2 (64-bit)
-   You will need to close and reopen MSys2 for the PATH environment to update for MinGW.
 3. Extract GCC 7.4.0 for mipsel-unknown-elf to the root of your C drive.
 4. Edit `mipsel-unknown-elf/mipsel-unknown-elf/lib/ldscripts/elf32elmip.x`
    and update the .text definitions as explained in toolchain.txt.